Robin Holzken Shows Off Killer Abs In Sparkling Purple Bikini For ‘Sports Illustrated Swim’

 Robin skipped the accessories with her swimwear ensemble, but she did rock a full face of makeup.
 Her look included expertly contoured cheekbones, pink blush, smoky eyeshadow, darkened and shaped eyebrows, bright highlighter, and a light pink gloss on her full lips.
 Her long, brown hair fell down her shoulders in soaking wet curls, and water glistened all over her tan body.

 Robin leaned one arm up against the rock beside her, while the other hand rested on her hip.
-She curved her body slightly and cross her legs to further emphasize her figure as she looked off camera with a sultry gaze.
+She angled her body slightly and crossed her legs to further emphasize her figure as she looked off camera with a sultry gaze.

 The post garnered more than 11,600 likes and just under 100 comments, proving to be a hit with Robin’s fans.
 Many of SI Swim‘s followers left praise for the model’s flawless physique.
 A few fellow models left their own comments, including Camille Kostek, Haley Kalil, and Ashley Alexiss.